 It shouldn’t come as a surprise that we absolutely love styled shoots.
 They inject some creativity and inspiration into the wedding world in often unexpected ways, but often times it’s difficult to see how shoot ideas can translate into real weddings and their real budgets.
-In order to show how to use wedding inspiration shoots for your own wedding, we’ve asked some talented wedding professionals to dole out some of their advice for bringing inspiration shoots to reality, in 7 different ways:
+In order to show how to use wedding inspiration shoots for your own wedding, we’ve asked some talented wedding professionals to dole out some of their advice for getting the most from wedding inspiration shoots, in 7 different ways:

 Above image from this shoot by nbarrett photography